 - Compensation payments

-The following forms of income are not classed as earnings for a DEA:
+The following forms of income are not classed as earnings for a DEA and cannot be deducted:

 - Statutory maternity pay